jas-/jQuery.pidCrypt/GUIDE.md

 ### Binding:
 Next bind the plug-in to the form you wish to provide RSA public key encryption for.
-There are several options available for the plug-in however here I will only provide the *recommended* argument.
+There are several options available for the plug-in however here I will only provide the *recommended* arguments.

 ```javascript
  <script>